Physical Geography: An Introduction to the Global Environment

 Ecosystems Science will teach you about the biomes of the world.
 A biome is a contiguous area with similar climatic conditions.
 You will learn about the relationship between biomes and specific processes active in different biomes, such as soil forming processes.

-Teaching on the course consists of lectures, practical exercises, field trips, seminars, groups and individual project work.
+Teaching on the course consists of lectures, practical exercises, field trips, seminars and group work.
 The exam is a traditional written exam.